 If a stock has growing short interest then we know that more and more traders are becoming bearish on the stock for whatever reason and that is important information that active traders need to make good decisions.

 This also goes for a declining short interest.
-If shorts are starting to cover their positions and the short interest is starting to climb up then we can reasonably assume that shorts may feel that prices are going to go higher and they want to cash in before it does.
+If shorts are starting to cover their positions and the short interest is starting to go down then we can reasonably assume that shorts may feel that prices are going to go higher and they want to cash in before it does.